davidkfoss/lesson-management-system/readme.md

 ## Info

 - Currently using H2 in-memory database only.
-- The backend is running on port 8080.
+- The lessonmanagement is running on port 8080.